mbg-unsw/pandemic-data-disruption/README.md

-# Method of the month: The Newey-West estimator and interrupted time series
-A ten-minute rough-and-ready talk introducing the Newey-West heteroskedasticity- and autocorrelation-robust estimator for a non-technical audience and assessing how useful it is for interrupted time series analysis of health policy interventions.
+# ACI Data Collab CoP - Pandemic-related disruptions in health services and data.
+Tracing causes and effects.
+Health data from March 2020 onwards bear the traces of the COVID-19 pandemic.
+What happened and how should we deal with it in our studies?

+A 20-minute talk covering antibiotics, antidepressants, population estimates and epidemiological methods.

-Delivered to the Medicines Policy Research Unit monthly Work In Progress meeting on 20 May 2021.
+Delivered to the Agency for Clinical Innovation Data Collab Community of Practice meeting on 27 April 2023.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]